Jan Rudolph Slotemaker de Bruïne: Second ministership (1933–1939)

 On 12 June 1933, however, he returned to the government as Minister of Social Affairs in the Colijn II cabinet.
 On 18 May 1935, following the resignation of Henri Marchant, Slotemaker de Bruïne succeeded him as acting Minister of Education, Arts and Sciences.
 Upon the installation of the Colijn III cabinet on 31 July 1935, he left office as Minister of Economic Affairs and took on the Education, Arts and Sciences portfolio permanently.
-Slotemaker de Bruïne's second ministership was of little significance, both because the Great Depression led the government to pursue austerity which inhibited an expansive policy on social affairs or education, and because of he turned out to be more suitable to preaching than to the responsibilities of a minister, particularly the technical and financial aspects of legislation.
+Slotemaker de Bruïne's second ministership was of little significance, both because the Great Depression led the government to pursue austerity which inhibited an expansive policy on social affairs or education, and because he turned out to be more suitable to preaching than to the responsibilities of a minister, particularly the technical and financial aspects of legislation.
 For this reason, he was not offered a position in the Colijn V cabinet, and left office upon its installation on 25 July 1939.

 As social affairs minister, Slotemaker de Bruïne provided financial aid to the National Crisis Committee, which aided the unemployed, but also reduced direct support for the unemployed by 10%.
 His 1933 Domestic Work Act introduced mandatory registration of domestic workers, and regulated their working conditions.
 He was also responsible for the passing of the Rijksverzekeringsbank Act in the same year, which had been prepared by his predecessor Timotheus Verschuur.
 This act brought social insurances fully under the responsibility of the Rijksverzekeringsbank.
 In 1934, he brought about an amendment to the 1895 Safety Act, also prepared by Verschuur, introducing safety standards for agriculture and inland shipping, among other sectors.

 As education minister, he sought to achieve budget cuts by consolidating special (Christian) elementary schools in 1935, but the confessional majority in the House of Representatives opposed this plan; another austerity measure was that women teachers would be dismissed upon marriage unless they were their household's main breadwinner, had been in service for at least ten years, or were deemed invaluable to the school's education.
-An 1937 amendment to the 1920 Lower Education Act mandated the institution of parents' councils in public schools, allowed for the institution of municipal parents' councils, and allowed for education in regional languages, including West Frisian.
+A 1937 amendment to the 1920 Lower Education Act mandated the institution of parents' councils in public schools, allowed for the institution of municipal parents' councils, and allowed for education in regional languages, including West Frisian.
 In 1939, he also introduced a bill for preparatory higher and middle education, but this bill remained pending until it was withdrawn in 1946.